-We expect the public offering price to be between \$19.00 and \$21.00 per share.
+We expect the public offering price to be between \$19 and \$21 per share.
 Currently, no public market exists for the shares.
-The shares have been approved for listing on the New York Stock Exchange under the symbol "FTI."
+After pricing of the offering, we expect that the shares will trade on the New York Stock Exchange under the symbol "FTI."

 FMC Technologies is currently a wholly owned subsidiary of FMC Corporation.
-After this offering, FMC Corporation will own approximately 83% of the outstanding shares of FMC Technologies, or approximately 80.9% if the underwriters fully exercise their overallotment option.
+After this offering, FMC Corporation will own approximately 83.0% of the outstanding shares of FMC Technologies, or approximately 80.9% if the underwriters fully exercise their over-allotment option.